 Ecotourism immerses travelers in natural areas – a rainforest or a coastal wetland, for example – with the goal of educating and imparting environmental awareness.
 It employs our sense of sight, smell, hearing, touch, and sometimes even taste to bring about a better understanding of the natural world.
 According to The International Ecotourism Society, ecotourism is defined as “responsible travel to natural areas that conserves the environment and improves the well-being of the local people.”
 Ecotourism unites conservation with local communities and incorporates important aspects of sustainable travel.
 It should minimize impact and provide a financial incentive for conservation.

 Costa Rica’s push towards ecotourism began with the establishment of the Cabo Blanco National Reserve in 1963 and the first national parks in 1971.
 The trend continued and today the Costa Rican park system includes 70 entities and protects over 3,221,000 acres (1,303,492 ha).
-In addition to this are private reserves that are operated by nonprofits and environmental groups.
+In addition to this, there are private reserves that are operated by nonprofits and environmental groups.
 That leaves Costa Rica with over 30 percent of its national territory marked for conservation—one of the highest ratios in the world.

 Costa Rica also has the highest density of plant and animal species on Earth.
 As part of the Central American isthmus, Costa Rica is both interoceanic and intercontinental.
 Species from North and South America migrated here during its geological formation and many animals continue to pass through the country every year.
 Costa Rica’s tropical climate extends across extreme variations in altitude and covers countless ecosystems.
 The country has 20 life zones, 850 bird species, 237 mammal species, 1,260 tree species, 1,200 orchid species, and 361 reptile and amphibian species.
 This incredible biodiversity plays an important role in the country’s commitment to conservation.